Denny’s CMO — a Baylor grad — named among 2017’s most innovative CMOs

 The man overseeing all that?
 Denny’s Chief Marketing Officer John Dillon — Baylor Class of 1993.

 Largely because of his company’s social media success, Dillon was named among the 50 most innovative CMOs in the world for 2017 by Business Insider.
 Their story noted that, “At a time when a brand can easily appear to be tone-deaf or, worse, thirsty, Denny’s has managed to remain culturally relevant with a finger on the pulse of pop culture.”

 As CMO, Dillon plays a lead role in helping shape the brand’s direction — including the tone Denny’s takes on social media.
 His preparation for such a position began here at Baylor, with a business degree in marketing, computer information systems, and business analysis.
-As a student, Dillon learned leadership skills by participating in Baylor Chamber and the Baylor Ambassadors program.
+As a student, Dillon learned leadership skills by participating in the Baylor Chamber of Commerce.

 After graduating in 1993, Dillon spent a decade in marketing with Pizza Hut and two years as VP for marketing with the NBA’s Houston Rockets before joining Denny’s in 2007 and working his way up to chief marketing officer.
 When he was hired at Denny’s, the brand was 55 years old and in decline; Dillon gave the brand a new approach, helping shift its perception from a glorified truck stop to a young and fun restaurant dubbed “America’s Diner.”